GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

 - redirectUrl: URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization
 - opHost: URL of the OpenID Connect Provider (OP)
 - postLogoutRedirectUrl: (Optional) URL to which the user is redirected to after successful logout
 - application_type: (Optional) Kind of the application.
 The default, if omitted, is web.
-The defined values are native or web
+The defined values are native or web.
 - response_types: (Optional) Determines the authorization processing flow to be used
-- grant_types: (Optional) Grant Types that the Client is declaring that it will restrict itself to using
+- grant_types: (Optional) Grant Types that the client is declaring that it will restrict itself to using
 - scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
 - acr_values: (Optional) Required for extended authentication.
 Custom authentication script from Gluu server.
 - client_name: (Optional) Client application name
 - client_jwks_uri: (Optional) URL for the Client's JSON Web Key Set (JWKS) document
 - client_token_endpoint_auth_method: (Optional) Requested Client Authentication method for the Token Endpoint
-- client_request_uris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OP
+- client_request_uris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OpenID Connect Provider (OP)
 - logoutUrl: (Optional) Client application Logout URL
-- client_sector_identifier_uri: (Optional) URL using the https scheme to be used in calculating Pseudonymous Identifiers by the OP
+- client_sector_identifier_uri: (Optional) URL using the HTTPS scheme to be used in calculating Pseudonymous Identifiers by the OpenID Connect Provider (OP)
-- contacts: (Optional) Array of e-mail addresses of people responsible for this Client
+- contacts: (Optional) Array of e-mail addresses of people responsible for this client
-- ui_locales: (Optional) End-User's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- ui_locales: (Optional) End-User's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference.
-- claims_locales: (Optional) End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- claims_locales: (Optional) End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference.
 - client_id: (Optional) Client ID from OpenID Connect Provider (OP).
 Should be passed with the Client Secret
 - client_secret: (Optional) Client Secret from OpenID Connect Provider (OP).
-Should be passed with the Client ID
+Should be passed with the Client ID.
 - claims_redirect_uri: (Optional)
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

-- host: the URL of the oxd server
+- host: the URL of the oxd-server
-- port: the port of the oxd server
+- port: the port of the oxd-server

 **Request:**